Iran and the Russo-Ukrainian war (2022–present): Background

+Iranian weapons deliveries to Russia

 On 24 February 2022, Russia invaded Ukraine.
 By 12 April, Russia's attempt to take Kyiv had failed.
 On that date, The Guardian reported that Iran was smuggling weapons from Iraq to Russia.
 On 11 July, and again on 17 July, with Russian drone supplies running low, US officials said that Iran was planning to provide Russia with drones.
 By 17 October, with Russia losing ground to Ukrainian counteroffensives in the East and in the South, Russia had obtained Iranian suicide drones, which it used to attack civilian infrastructure.
 By 18 October, Iranian military officials were in Crimea helping Russia to operate Iranian drones.

-On 16 October, the Washington Post reported that Iran was planning to supply Russia with both drones and missiles.
+On 16 October, The Washington Post reported that Iran was planning to supply Russia with both drones and missiles.
 On 21 November, the Ukrainian defense ministry said that according to reports in the Israeli press, Israel might respond by transferring short-range and medium-range missiles to Ukraine.

-On 18 October 2022 the U.S. State Department accused Iran of violating United Nations Security Council Resolution 2231 by selling Shahed 131 and Shahed 136 drones to Russia, agreeing with similar assessments by France and the United Kingdom.
-Iran's ambassador to the UN responded by writing to the UNSC on 19 October and 24 October stating that this was an erroneous interpretation of paragraph 4 of annex B of the resolution, which clearly states it apples to items that "could contribute to the development of nuclear weapon delivery systems", which these drones could not.
+On 18 October the U.S. State Department accused Iran of violating United Nations Security Council Resolution 2231 by selling Shahed 131 and Shahed 136 drones to Russia, agreeing with similar assessments by France and the United Kingdom.
+Iran's ambassador to the UN responded by writing to the UNSC on 19 and 24 October stating that this was an erroneous interpretation of paragraph 4 of annex B of the resolution, which clearly states it applies to items that "could contribute to the development of nuclear weapon delivery systems", which these drones could not.
 Iran denied sending arms for use in the Ukraine war.
 On 22 October France, Britain and Germany formally called for an investigation by the UN team responsible for UNSCR 2231.

 On 1 November, CNN reported that Iran was preparing to send ballistic missiles and other weapons to Russia for use in Ukraine.

 On 21 November, CNN reported that an intelligence assessment had concluded that Iran planned to help Russia begin production of Iran-designed drones in Russia.
 The country making the intelligence assessment was not named.

+Iran has reportedly supplied Russia with short-range ballistic missiles, escalating their military support in the Ukraine war.

+Russia's Iranian drone attacks

+Russia used Iranian Shahed 136 drones in an attack on Kyiv on 17 October 2022, during which 4 civilians were killed, including one woman who was six months pregnant.
+Another Russian attack using Iranian drones took place on 28 May 2023.
+Ukraine said it shot down all but one of the drones, but one person was killed.
+Another strike on 20 June used 35 Iranian-designed Shahed drones, 32 of which were claimed to be shot down by Ukraine.
+On 22 November 2024, Russia attacked a residential area in Sumy, Ukraine, using Shahed drones.
+Two civilians were killed in the attack and 12 were injured.
+On May 17, 2025, Russia conducted multiple attacks across Ukraine involving Shahed drones, killing at least 13 civilians and injuring 32.